Yearly Overview, 2024-2025

 Rotary Club of Walnut Grove Scholarships Applications — Usually Begins in March and Awarded in May.
 Dates are Announced Each Year

-Since 2013, Dave S has been chairing this committee and continues to select worthy candidates from all the applications received.
-Dave does a miraculous job!
+Laura has been chairing this committee for 2-3 years and continues to select worthy candidates from all the applications received.
+She has been awarding record breaking numbers!

 Demotion Dinner — The Last Monday, in June